maboiteaspam/project-bin-node/README.md

 3. make more tests
 4. think about per system user configuration
 5. think about workflow editor
+5. split tasks and TaskHelper into sub modules

 ## How to contribute